In addition to these general questions and answers concerning the project, there are additional FAQs for Attorneys. Maryland Rules can be found here.

 Who is overseeing the project?

-The project is being overseen by the Chief Judge of the Court of Appeals of Maryland and the Chief Judge of the District Court of Maryland.
+The project is being overseen by the Chief Justice of the Supreme Court of Maryland and the Chief Judge of the District Court of Maryland.
 From a tactical perspective, the project is being managed by the Maryland Judiciary’s Administrative Office of the Courts.

 Is there any discussion about the retention of the records?

 Ensuring proper retention, archiving, and disposition of records are critical concerns.
 The Judiciary has been working with the State Archives to ensure that proper retention of records is addressed with the system.

 Will this system allow someone to file online from home?

 Yes, once registered, attorneys and self-represented litigants will be able to electronically file from home or anywhere they have Internet access.